-System integration of Platform Services for AIX\ supports both the Loadable Authentication Module (LAM) system provided by AIX and the PAM framework; you choose which you wish to use.
+System integration of Platform Services for AIX supports both the Loadable Authentication Module (LAM) system provided by AIX and the PAM framework; you choose which you wish to use.
 The PAM framework is only recommended for AIX versions 5.3 and later.

-Password changes on an IBM i system are provided to the Core Driver through the Password Change Validation Program Exit, which is controlled by system value QPWDVLDPGM.
+Password changes on an IBM i (i5/OS and OS/400) system are provided to the Core Driver through the Password Change Validation Program Exit, which is controlled by system value QPWDVLDPGM.
 Password changes in eDirectory are received by the platform as provisioning events.
 For additional information, see the Identity Manager Fan-Out Driver for Midrange Administration Guide.

-8.8 The Platform Receiver
+8.7 The Platform Receiver